OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Limitations

 All this data analysis work hinge on the datasets made available by DataCamp.
-By consequence, the accuracy of the findings and proposed suggestions is inherently bound to the integrity of such data.
+By consequence, the accuracy of the findings and proposed suggestions are inherently bound to the integrity of such data.

 ### References